 Hvar Old Town

 Hvar old town, the island’s capital of Hvar Island, is a real jewel in the Adriatic region.
 The highlight of this beautiful coastal city is the Fortica Španjola, the beautiful Spanish fortress from the 13th century.
 It is situated around 90 meters above the city and offers a picturesque view.
-On a tour through the old town you will also discover a lot of historical attractions; you can stroll through narrow streets, past impressive churches and a beautiful waterfront.
+On a tour through the old town, you will also discover plenty of historical attractions; you can stroll through narrow streets, past impressive churches and a beautiful waterfront.
 Not far from the old town are some of the most beautiful beaches of Hvar Island, perfect for a summer vacation.